/*******************************************************************************

 The field is set to the possibly unwrapped and widened new value.

-If the field is hidden in the type of obj
+If the field is hidden in the type of obj,

 the field's value is set according to the preceding rules.

-- the new value for the field of obj
+obj - the object whose field should be modifiedvalue - the new value for the field of obj

-- if this Field
+being modifiedIllegalAccessException - if this Field object

 is enforcing Java language access control and the underlying